-Synchronization device for Tobii Pro TX300
+Synchronization device for Pro Spectrum

-Synchronizing on-screen stimuli and eye tracking data
+Synchronizing on-screen stimuli with eye tracking data

 The exceptional timing accuracy enables researchers to know exactly where someone looks when certain effects in the human body occur.
 Saccades, larger micro saccades, and blinks can be detected and, from that information, artifacts in the EEG or other data can be corrected.

 More than visual events with StimTracker Duo and Quad

 There are two StimTracker models: Duo and Quad.
 Both models can send events simultaneously to a Tobii Pro Spectrum eye tracker and another EEG or biometric device compatible with StimTracker (see list below).

 StimTracker Duo can accurately mark the onset of on-screen visual stimuli using a light sensor (up to 2 light sensors), the onset of auditory stimuli, and RB-x40 response pad key presses.

 StimTracker Quad can, in addition to this, mark the onset of vocal responses from a participant and connect to two further light sensors and to two more EEG or biometric devices.